 Mr. NICHOLS went on to say that Canada, and, he believed, other parts of the Empire, had had brought home to them lately their responsibilities as partners in the British Empire.
 There was not the slightest doubt that those responsibilities, in so far as they affected the defence of their common interests, would be cheerfully and manfully discharged.
 (Hear, hear.)
 Canada had remained too long in the charity ward of the British Empire.
-Their population, their wealth and resources, would long ago have justified them in doing something to maintain that naval supremacy which was essential to the peace, progress, and every of perity citizen of the British Empire.
-But when it did that Britain's mastery appear the seas might become imperilled Canaof dians awoke to a real sense of their position as partners in the British Empire.
-When that moment arrived the When that moment arrived the people of Canada cid not talk about their autonomy ; they talked about "Dread-noughts."
+Their population, their wealth and resources, would long ago have justified them in doing something to maintain that naval supremacy which was essential to the peace, progress, and perity of every citizen of the British Empire.
+But when it did appear that Britain's mastery of the seas might become imperilled Canadians awoke to a real sense of their position as partners in the British Empire.
+When that moment arrived the people of Canada did not talk about their autonomy; they talked about "Dreadnoughts."
 (Cheers.)
 It was quite clear that Canada's interests were as closely related to the adequacy of naval defence as were the interests of the United Kingdom itself.
-"Autonomy" (he concluded), "the people of Canada value highly, and would in no conceivable circumstances surrender; but the value of our autonomy lies in the preservation of the power from which we derive it ; in other words, it lies in the integrity of the British Empire."
+"Autonomy" (he concluded), "the people of Canada value highly, and would in no conceivable circumstances surrender; but the value of our autonomy lies in the preservation of the power from which we derive it; in other words, it lies in the integrity of the British Empire."
 (Cheers.)